hepplerj/cv/web-cv.md

 ### Reviews

+Review essay, "Mobile Digital Public History", in *International Public History* (forthcoming, 2020).

+Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (), in *The Public Historian* (forthcoming, 2020).

+Review of Walter Nugent, *Color Coded: Party Politics in the American West, 1950-2016* (University of Oklahoma Press), in *South Dakota History* (forthcoming, 2019).

+Review of Pamela Riney-Kehrberg, *The Nature of Childhood: An Environmental History of Growing Up in America since 1865* (University Press of Kansas), in *Middle West Review* (Spring 2019).

-Review of Andrew Busch, *City in a Garden: Environmental Transformations and Racial Justice in Twentieth-Century Austin* (University of North Carolina Press), in *Environmental History* (forthcoming, Fall 2018).
+Review of Andrew Busch, *City in a Garden: Environmental Transformations and Racial Justice in Twentieth-Century Austin* (University of North Carolina Press), in *Environmental History* (Fall 2018). <https://doi.org/10.1093/envhis/emy067>

-Digital history review of *Mapping Inequality: Redlining in New Deal America* and *Renewing Inequality: Family Displacements through Urban Renewal*, in *American Panorama: An Atlas of United States History* (University of Richmond), in *American Quarterly* (forthcoming, Fall 2018).
+Digital history review of *Mapping Inequality: Redlining in New Deal America* and *Renewing Inequality: Family Displacements through Urban Renewal*, in *American Panorama: An Atlas of United States History* (University of Richmond), in *American Quarterly* (Fall 2018). <http://doi.org/10.1353/aq.2018.0058>

-Digital history review of Jay Taylor, *Follow the Money: A Spatial Historty of In-Lieu Programs for Western Federal Lands* (Stanford Spatial History Project), in *Western Historical Quarterly* (forthcoming, Fall 2018).
+Digital history review of Jay Taylor, *Follow the Money: A Spatial Historty of In-Lieu Programs for Western Federal Lands* (Stanford Spatial History Project), in *Western Historical Quarterly* (Fall 2018). <https://doi.org/10.1093/whq/why049>

-Review of Pamela Riney-Kehrberg, *The Nature of Childhood: An Environmental History of Growing Up in America since 1865* (University Press of Kansas), in *Middle West Review* (forthcoming, Spring 2018).

 Digital history review of *American Panorama: An Atlas of United States History* (University of Richmond), in *Journal of American History* (March 2017), DOI: 10.1093/jahist/jaw624.